Law of Equity

 Section 47B(6) provides that claims are eligible for inclusion in collective proceedings “only if the Tribunal considers that they raise the same, similar or related issues of fact or law and are suitable to be brought in collective proceedings”.
 Pursuant to Section 47B(7), a CPO must include the authorisation of the person who brought the proceedings to act as representative, a description of a class of persons whose claims are eligible for inclusion in the proceedings, and it must specify whether an opt-in or opt-out mechanism is to be used.
 The CAT may authorise a person to act as the class representative even if the representative does not fall within the class itself, provided that the CAT considers it just and reasonable for that person to be appointed as representative (Section 47B(8)).

-Opt-in collective proceedings are defined as collective proceedings which are brought on behalf of each class member who opts in by notifying the representative, in a manner and by a time specified, that the claim should be included in the collective proceedings (Section 47B(10)).
+Opt-in collective proceedings are defined as collective proceedings which are brought on behalf of each class member who opts in by notifying the representative, in a manner and by a time specified, that their claim should be included in the collective proceedings (Section 47B(10)).

-Opt-out collective proceedings are those where any class member can opt out by notifying the representative, in a manner and by a time specified, that the claim should not be included in the collective proceedings, although Section 47B(11)(b) excludes class members who are not domiciled in the UK at the time specified and who do not opt in to the proceedings in a manner and by a time specified.
+Opt-out collective proceedings are those where any class member can opt out by notifying the representative, in a manner and by a time specified, that their claim should not be included in the collective proceedings, although Section 47B(11)(b) excludes class members who are not domiciled in the UK at the time specified and who do not opt in to the proceedings in a manner and by a time specified.

 Schedule 8 of the CRA 2015, the Competition Appeal Tribunal Rules 2015 (“CATR” or the “CAT Guide”) set out the relevant procedure for bringing claims in the CAT, as described in 4.2 Overview of Procedure.